 If you or a loved one has a drug or alcohol addiction, you cannot let the issue continue to ruin your life and those around you.
 Addiction specialists at a recovery center, like San Antonio Recovery Center, work with a team of experts dedicated to helping you to regain your life.
 Some of the services you will find at this location include the following:

 Addiction to drugs or alcohol will ruin your life, steal your health, and reduce your bank account.
 Stop the process now.
 While getting help is hard, staying addicted will make your life even more difficult.
-There is no better time than now to pick up the phone and call us at San Antonio Recovery Center at 866.957.7885.
+There is no better time than now to pick up the phone and call us at San Antonio Recovery Center at 866.957.7885 or contact us online.
 Stop putting your life on hold.
-Get the help that you need now before it’s too late.
+Get the help that you need now before it's too late.